samgiles/slumber/docs/howitworks.rst

 Python to Url Translation
 -------------------------

-The Url Translation portion of slumber is fairly simple but powerful.
+The url translation portion of slumber is fairly simple but powerful.
 It is basically a list of url fragments that get joined together.

 In the call::